pnobecourt/docker-traccar/README.md

 # traccar

-This is a OpenJDK Debian-based Traccar Docker image.
+This is an Alpine based Traccar Docker image.

 Create workdirs :